matthewlc17/DinnerAndAMovie/README.md

 # DinnerAndAMovie
 ****UPDATED****
+Javascript code can be found in the results.js file.
+The views.py inside of the homepage application handles the python logic. results.css has the styles of the app. landingpage.html, restaruants.html, and theaters.html have the three pages of the website.
+All these are also found in the homepage app.

 *Description*
 DinnerAndAMovie allows you to enter your location and see the movie theaters nearby.
 Then, from the list of theaters, you can select the theater of your